• Skip to primary navigation

 • Need for certainty

-More than likely, no-one will break in, nothing will happen, but I can almost hear your saying, but how can I be sure?
+More than likely, no one will break in; nothing will happen, but I can almost hear you saying, but how can I be sure?
 That’s your need for certainty.

-You are not expected to read this short post on thinking errors and think great, that’s my OCD sorted!
-Instead I am guessing it might make you feel a little anxious, or thinking what good will this do me?
+You are not expected to read this short post on thinking errors and think great; that’s my OCD sorted!
+Instead, I am guessing it might make you feel anxious or think, what good will this do me?

-Talking about thinking errors in OCD is only one tiny part of how CBT helps with OCD, but if you at least start to look at your thoughts using the example thinking errors above, you are beginning to break down the hold OCD has over you.
+Talking about thinking errors in OCD is only one tiny part of how CBT helps with OCD, but if you start to look at your thoughts using the example of thinking errors above, you are beginning to break down the hold OCD has over you.

 Next time you feel the urge to carry out a compulsion, stop and check the thought or worry you had first and see what thinking errors you are making.